 I do.
 Everything you see here, really is, the work of my own two hands, unless I state otherwise.
-This blog is a 3rd party hosted (through Blue Host) WordPress site and I use the ProPhoto theme (I highly highly recommend!
-So worth the investment!).
+This blog is a 3rd party hosted (through Blue Host) WordPress site and I use the ProPhoto theme.
 I know next to nothing about developing a website and have gotten my feet wet doing a few things here on the ole blog – but I am not a designer, by any stretch!

 Where did you learn to sew?

 I first learned in middle school home ec class.
 We were all required to take home ec (even the boys) and we all had to learn how to sew a pillow case.
 I went on to take sewing classes in high school.
 From high school I went into a rigorous performance arts degree from the University of Utah.
 Once I finished, I picked up the needle and thread again, found a very supportive and wonderful online community of sewers and also found that I’m an avid reader of anything sewing related, including very boring textbooks.
 It’s a passion and one that I am still trying to cultivate.

 Do you teach sewing?
 Will you teach me?

 At this time, I’m currently not teaching.
 But hopefully in the future, I’ll be able to teach again!